A tour combining two great English passions - birds & gardens!

-• Acclaimed gardens with varied designs and styles in the green rolling English countryside, and excellent birding in the well-established network of nature reserves and RSPB sites that occur across England.
+• Acclaimed gardens with varied designs and styles in the green rolling English countryside, and excellent birding in the well-established network of nature reserves and national parks that occur across England.

-• May is a delightful month to be in England; mild and pleasant, fine evenings.
-The breeding season for birds is in full swing, and delightful early summer flowers in gardens.
+• April is a delightful month to be in England; mild and pleasant, fine evenings.
+The start of the breeding season for birds, and delightful spring & early summer flowers in gardens.

 Day 1: Arrival

 Our Tour begins after dinner in the lobby of our hotel near Heathrow where our leaders will meet the group to discuss the upcoming trip and the next day’s activities.